 If you’re in the market for a refined and affordable small SUV, then feast your car-shopping eyes on the two vehicles we’re about to compare.
-The 2024 Hyundai Kona and Volkswagen Taos are subcompact SUVs with room for five and a surprising amount of space inside.
-This holds true whether your driving routine involves toting along a full complement of passengers or loading up the cargo hold with bags and boxes.
+The 2025 Hyundai Kona and the 2025 Volkswagen Taos are subcompact SUVs with room for five and a surprising amount of space inside.
+This holds true whether your driving routine involves toting a full complement of passengers or loading up the cargo hold with bags and boxes.

 Want to see how they compare?
-Join us for a tour of highlights of the Hyundai Kona and Volkswagen Taos.
+Join us for the highlights of the Hyundai Kona and Volkswagen Taos.

 Hyundai Kona Highlights

 Available turbo power: If you want to keep the price low, the standard 147-horsepower 2.0-liter 4-cylinder is perfectly capable.
 It’s standard in the SE and SEL.
-For those who like stronger acceleration and added passing power, we suggest trying the available 190-hp turbocharged 1.6-liter 4-cylinder engine.
+For those who crave zestier acceleration and added passing power, we suggest the available 190-hp turbocharged 1.6-liter 4-cylinder engine.
 It comes with the N Line and Limited trims.

-Warranty coverage: The Hyundai Kona has one of the most comprehensive warranties among small SUVs.
+Warranty coverage: The Hyundai Kona boasts the most comprehensive warranty among small SUVs (Kia and Mitsubishi provide the same great coverage).
 You get 5-year/60,000-mile basic coverage and 10 years/100,000 miles of powertrain coverage.

 Upgraded interior tech touches: Sitting proudly atop the dashboard are available dual 12.3-inch screens.
 One serves as a digital instrument cluster; the other is the infotainment touchscreen.
 This sleek setup wouldn’t look out of place in a vehicle costing thousands more.
 Wireless smartphone connectivity, four USB-C ports, and automatic high-beam headlights are also newly standard.